I am concerned because my 3-year-old son has started to stutter.

 - Child shows great effort and/or tension in trying to speak.
 The child may even begin to avoid having to speak.

-If you are concerned about your child’s stuttering, talk to his health care provider or other trusted child development specialist for guidance about whether an assessment might be useful at this time.
+If you are concerned about stuttering in toddlers, talk to the child’s health care provider or other trusted child development specialist for guidance about whether an assessment might be useful at this time.
 A speech-language pathologist can evaluate whether your child’s stuttering is typical for his age and stage of development or whether he may benefit from treatment.

 In the meantime, the following are sensitive and helpful ways to respond: